onfoot/album/README.md

 I don't want to share my family photos with the "cloud" just because it's easier to do all those things.
 I'd like to be able to experience my private library in a way that's as easy and accessible as classic family albums, while adding some cool organizational features.

 This is a side-project with me having not much time, so if you stumble upon it and want to help in any way possible, pull requests, issues, ideas welcome.
-Knowledge of Go or html, css, javascript, and probably react, will be useful.
+Knowledge of Go or HTML, CSS, Javascript, and probably React (or Aurelia?), will be useful.

 # Goals